-At the Ukulele Union get-together last night, we did “I've Got My Love to Keep Me Warm,” a great old song that most people know.
+At the uke club get-together a while back, we did “I've Got My Love to Keep Me Warm,” a great old song that most people know.
 It's familiar, it's easy to sing–so why the crazy chords?

 Well, first of all, the chords aren't really all that hard–they're just unfamiliar.
 Once you get to know 'em, any chords can be your BFFs forever.

 (Think how much you hated D7 at first…)

 Secondly, there are some tricky tricks you can use to simplify chords on the uke till you're more comfortable with the full versions.

 Here are the ukulele chords used in “I've Got My Love to Keep Me Warm:”

 1: Simply Chords, Step One: Analyze

 Diminished chords seem to throw a lot of people off.
 (The second chord above is Eb diminished–that's what the dim stands for).